|

 Your Cloud Desktop Is Running on Yesterday’s Silicon

 A LinkedIn post last week sparked a question I have been thinking about for a while: are hyperscaler price increases really imminent, and what does that mean for virtual desktops and cloud-delivered EUC?
-The short answer is yes and the reason is baked into the economics of server hardware depreciation.
+The short answer is yes, there will be a substantial impact, and the reason is baked into the economics of server hardware depreciation.
 To understand why, you need to know exactly which CPUs run your cloud desktops, when those chips were made, and what the lifecycle math looks like.

 Let me pull back the curtain.